 - Calculate your rental yield—this the annual rental income against the value of the property.

-- Don’t forget to factor in maintenance costs, the cost of no occupancy, and mortgage interest rises into your budget so you can plan ahead.
+- Don’t forget to factor in maintenance costs (such as recabling, TV aerial installation or repairs) the cost of no occupancy, and mortgage payments into your budget so you can plan ahead.

 If you want to be a property developer, you need to embrace a slightly different mindset than if you were buying to rent.
 For starters, location is paramount here.
 As is finding the right seller—so keep them in mind when you’re sourcing potential properties.
 The aim is to make your money when you buy not when you sell.
 And, if you’re a cash house buyer, you can move more quickly to secure a deal or pick up a bargain at an auction.